April 30, 2021

 Today I invite you to hear what Jesus asked of all of his disciples:

-When they had gone ashore, they saw a charcoal fire there, with fish on it, and bread.
+When they had gone ashore, they saw a charcoal fire there, with fish in it, and bread.
 10Jesus said to them, ‘Bring some of the fish that you have just caught.’

 Now, just incase you missed it, there were already fish on the fire that Jesus had made for their breakfast.
 But, he still asked them to share out of the abundant catch of fish.

-As followers of Jesus’ way, to servanthood, was to be their/our way as well.
+As followers of Jesus’ way, servanthood, was to be their/our way as well.

 “feed my lambs, Tend my sheep, Feed my sheep.”
 (John 21:15-17)